kawansoft/aceql-http/README.md

 }
 ```

- And now we query back our customer, but without pretty printing and ask to GZIP the result:
+ And now we query back our customer and ask to GZIP the result:

 ```bash
 $ curl \